MrSuperLi/Vue-Echarts/README.md

 ```
 The default is a circular map
-Let data = {
+let data = {
-    Title:{}, // Optional, same as LineBarChart
+    title:{}, // Optional, same as LineBarChart
-    Series:[{
+    series:[{
-      Type:'ring', // Specified as a circle
+      type:'ring', // Specified as a circle
-      Data:[
+      sata:[
           {value:335, name:'Direct access'},
           {value:310, name:'Mail Marketing'}
       ],
-      Name:'',
+      name:'',
     }]
 }

-Let data = {
+let data = {
-    Gap:5, // Set the gap between the rings, default 5
+    gap:5, // Set the gap between the rings, default 5
-    Level:4, // Set the number of points to divide.
+    level:4, // Set the number of points to divide.
 The default is series.length
-    Series:[{ // for many data will automatically use the ring diagram representation
+    series:[{ // for many data will automatically use the ring diagram representation
-      Data:[
+      data:[
           {value:335, name:'Direct access'},
           {value:310, name:'Mail Marketing'}
       ],
-      Name:'',
+      name:'',
     },{
         // Set the number of rings in the circle graph, starting from 0, the default is the index of the element in the series
-        Level:1,
+        level:1,
-        Data:[
+        data:[
             {value:335, name:'Direct access'},
             {value:310, name:'Mail Marketing'}
         ],
-        Name:'',
+        name:'',
       }]
 }
 ```